winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

   - `path` - An array of strings which when put together denotes the absolute path of where the change has occured (see the `path` array on change summary above)

 ...and returns an object with two keys:

+- `changes` - An array of changes summaries (see above).
+These need not contain the `path` and `type` fields, as they will be automatically added by the internal diff logic.
-- `fields` - An array of strings which names the fields this custom summarizer has handled.
+- `fields` - An array of strings which name the fields this custom summarizer has handled.
 An empty array means "I've handle all fields" on this object.
 A `null` or `undefined` value means it has handled no fields.
-The internal diff logic will take responsibility for handling any _other_ fields not mentioned in this array.
+The internal diff logic will take responsibility for handling any _other_ fields _not_ handled by this summarizer.
-- `changes` - An array of changes summaries (see above).
-These need not contain the `path` and `type` fields, as they will be automatically added by the internal diff logic.

-**Note**: The image summarizer in the example above returns `{fields: ['asset'], changes}`.
+**Note**: In the example above, the image summarizer returns `{fields: ['asset'], changes}`.
 This means the custom summarizer has handled the `asset` field, but any other fields on the same image object (e.g. `caption`) has not been handled.

 If there are multiple summarizers defined for the same type, the last one wins.
 "Last" in this sense means the one defined latest in the `parts` array in the Studio's `sanity.json` file.